lucidogen/lucy-live/README.md

   live.watch ( '.' )
   ```

-In order for the module itself to be updated, the module definition needs to
-take into account that it may be reloaded.
+The module definition needs to take into account that it may be reloaded by
+reusing `module.exports` and updating it.
+Simply exporting a new module will not
+work because the newly created module will not be linked to existing objects.

-Example of a module exporting a 'class' where methods are live coded.
-The code
+Example of a module exporting a simple Person class where methods are live
-shown here is just one way to implement this behaviour.
-The only thing to notice
+coded.
+The code shown here is just one way to implement this behaviour.
+The only
-is that `loaded` is false on first load and true on reload:
+thing to notice is that `loaded` is false on first load and true on reload:

   ```Javascript
   // Person.js